Summary

 Here are two personal tips to make them more interesting:

-Take an ecru stand-up collar
+Take an ecru high collar

 The ecru or cream sweater with a high collar is a great piece.

-It's your white t-shirt for winter.
+This is your white t-shirt for winter.

 Etc.

-The piece gains in warmth of course, but also in character, the extra thickness allowing for more texture.
+The piece gains in warmth of course, but also in character, the extra thickness allowing more texture.

 Note the thickness of the collar on this NN07 sweater.